Ericbatiste1/EricsBookStore/README.md

 2:52 am: Edited ProductController with updated productVM and added product.js and added product into layout for dropdown.

 3:00 am: fixed title for category and upsert when editing column.

+3:42 am: tried changing font color for database......
+No luck more on this later.. shut down for the night.